Article

 To avoid such situations, companies should develop a comprehensive supply chain risk assessment program that makes intelligent use of software tools specifically designed to take the guesswork out of import and export risk and compliance.

-For example, denied-party screening software does the tedious work of comparing supplier information against multiple international watch lists, allowing procurement managers to identify potential problem suppliers before the contract is signed.
+For example, denied-party screening software does the tedious work of comparing supplier and customer information against multiple international watch lists, allowing procurement and sales managers to identify red flag business partners before the contract is signed.

 However, technology solutions that automate screening for denied or restricted parties, politically exposed persons, adverse media, sanctions, and other aspects of global trade are only as good as the quality of their lists — and those lists are constantly changing.
-For example, Thomson Reuters maintains more than 750 restricted-party lists and regularly logs 350,000+ list updates per year in support of the company’s global trade management software.
+For example, Thomson Reuters maintains more than 790 restricted-party lists and logged over 450,000 list updates this year in support of the company’s global trade management software.
 Trying to keep track of so many changes manually isn’t just impossible; it’s extremely risky.

 How can supply chain compliance software help assess suppliers?

 Supplier assessments are another critical function that can benefit from automation.
-With supply chain compliance software, companies can automate supplier questionnaires, create immediate alerts for high-risk responses, and even issue corrective actions.
-Having a central repository also makes it easy to analyze and report on supplier risk criteria and best practices with the push of a button.
+With supply chain compliance software, companies can automate business partner questionnaires, create immediate alerts for high-risk responses, and even issue and manage corrective actions.
+Having a central repository also makes it easy to analyze and report on business partner risk criteria and best practices with the push of a button.

-Here are a few key questions you should ask yourself so you can mitigate risks in your supply chain:
+Here are a few key questions to ask yourself so you can mitigate risks in your supply chain:

 - Can the product be legally imported or exported to, through, and from the relevant countries?